 Setting up scroll depth reports requires a little bit of work, but it’s not terribly complicated.
 For WordPress blogs there are some plugins available like WP-Scroll Depth by Parsnip, or you can use Google Tag Manager to get going.
 Most solutions require jQuery 1.7+.
 HubSpot supports jQuery 1.7x (make sure the proper jQuery version is selected under Content Settings).

 Pro tip: For even deeper reporting on these segments, you can create custom tables and graphs with the new Google Data Studio.
-Check out this post that talks about creating custom comparisons above and beyond what’s available in Google Analytics out of the box.

 Time on Page/Bounce Rate